-Child sexual exploitation is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
-The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact, it can also occur through the use of technology.
-More information and the indicators of CSE is set out in appendix 3.
-CSE can happen online and offline and all staff should be aware of the link between online safety and vulnerability to CSE.
+- 14.1.
+Child sexual exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
+More information and the indicators of CSE are set out in appendix 3.
+CSE can happen online and offline and all staff should be aware of the link between online safety and vulnerability to CSE. - 14.2.
 Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
-Mayfield School is aware there is a clear link between regular school absence/truanting and CSE.
-Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will use the Torbay Safeguarding Children's Board CSE Screening Tool8 on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited.

-In all cases if the tool identified any level of concern the DSL should contact their local MACSE and email the completed CSE Screening Tool along with a MASH enquiry form.
-If a child is in immediate danger the police should be called on 999.
+The Matthew Arnold School is aware there is a clear link between regular school absence/truanting and CSE.
+Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk. - 14.3.
+The DSL will use the Surrey Safeguarding Children's Board CSE Screening Tool10 on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited. - 14.4.
+In all cases if the tool identified any level of concern (green, amber or red) the DSL should contact their local Referral, Intervention and Assessment team and email the completed CSE Screening Tool along with a Multi-Agency Referral Form (MARF).
+If a child is in immediate danger the police should be called on 999. - 14.5.
+The Matthew Arnold School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.

-8 Torbay Risk indicator toolkit - children abused through sexual exploitation

-Mayfield School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence the child may resent what they perceive as interference by staff.
-However, staff must act on their concerns as they would for any other type of abuse.

-Mayfield School includes the risks of sexual exploitation in the PHSE and SRE curriculum.
+However, staff must act on their concerns as they would for any other type of abuse. - 14.6.
+The Matthew Arnold School includes the risks of sexual exploitation in the PHSE and SRE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
 They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help.